skip to main content

 “To be honest, I wasn’t sure it was going to work.
 I was depressed, I found it hard to breathe and my skin was grey.
 But part of the idea of self–management is that you make a promise about what you hope to achieve.
 I said I would walk three miles, and I did.
 Then I promised I would walk six.
 After that I managed nine and decided I should extend it to 11.
 Everybody said I would never manage it, but I felt great.
 I started to walk into the country, then to the zoo.
 I’d meet people I knew miles away from the house, and they’d ask me if I needed a lift home, but I told them I was walking.

-“Before too long, I’d lost more than two stones in weight and stopped all my tablets.
+“Before too long, I’d lost more than two stones in weight.
 Walking is my medicine now.
 But if it hadn’t been for Pauline and NI Chest Heart & Stroke, I simply wouldn’t be here today.
 They saved my life.”

 To give something back, Paddy did the Belfast City Marathon to raise funds.
 People were not sure he would manage the full 26 miles, but he said: “I told them I would run it, walk it or skip it.
 And when I finished, I felt as if I could do it all over again.
 When I thought of how I used to be, I felt as if all my Christmases had come at once.”